beenlanced/Covid19Distancing/README.md

 #### Proposed Solution

-This repository contains code examples, pdf files, IJulia notebooks, and other general materials related to calculating the rate of infectuous disease spread by mathematically modeling disease spread using differential equations for the World Health Organization's (WHO's) `S`usceptible, `E`xposed, `I`nfectious, and `R`ecovered (SEIR) Epidemic model.
+This repository contains code examples, pdf files, IJulia notebooks, and other general materials related to calculating the rate of infectious disease spread by mathematically modeling disease spread using differential equations from the World Health Organization's (WHO's) `S`usceptible, `E`xposed, `I`nfectious, and `R`ecovered (SEIR) Epidemic model.

-Via Julia notebook experimentation, I revealed that reducing the number of contacts to `<10` of the `same` people, aoviding new people especially, and reducing the probability of infection `p` via activities like frequent hand washing, wearing a mask, avoiding eye, nose, and mouth touching are the key levers to contain and reduce the spread of epidemics because they reduce $R_0$, the **Reproduction Number** of a disease, eventually starving the disease.
+Via Julia notebook experimentation, I revealed that reducing the number of contacts to `<10` of the `same` people, avoiding new people especially, and reducing the probability of infection `p` via activities like frequent hand washing, wearing a mask, avoiding eye, nose, and mouth touching were the key levers to contain and reduce the spread of COVID-19 because they reduce $R_0$, the **Reproduction Number** of a disease, eventually starving the disease.

 #### Solution Summary